The Lioness – Ancient Iranic Warrior/ Warrioress Retreat

 - Arrow making, survival skills, ancient warrior crafts

 Payment includes meals and shared accommodations.
+Meal service includes Thursday April 11 dinner, Monday April 15 breakfast, and 3 meals each day all days in between.
 Transportation is not included.

 The Lioness Project©